On the growth of the Floer barcode: Abstract

 \section{Abstract}

 This paper is a follow up to the authors' recent work on barcode entropy.
 We study the growth of the barcode of the Floer complex for the iterates of a compactly supported Hamiltonian diffeomorphism.
 In particular, we introduce sequential barcode entropy which has properties similar to barcode entropy, bounds it from above and is more sensitive to the barcode growth.
-We prove that in dimension two the sequential barcode entropy equals the topological entropy and hence equals the ordinary barcode entropy.
-We also study the behavior of the $\gamma$-norm under iterations.
+In the same vein, we explore another variant of barcode entropy based on the total persistence growth and revisit the relation between the growth of periodic orbits and topological entropy.
+We also study the behavior of the spectral norm, aka the $\gamma$-norm, under iterations.
 We show that the $\gamma$-norm of the iterates is separated from zero when the map has sufficiently many hyperbolic periodic points and, as a consequence, it is separated from zero $C^\infty$-generically in dimension two.
 We also touch upon properties of the barcode entropy of pseudo-rotations and, more generally, $\gamma$-almost periodic maps.